 Cinematography

-Visually excellent; appropriate use of camera movement; lighting, composition and shot selection serve the story; colour grading enhances overall look and feel.
+Visually excellent, with appropriate use of camera movement, lighting, composition, and shot selection serving the story, and colour grading enhancing the overall look and feel.

 Editing

-The organisation/pacing/structure/continuity of pictures and sound is rhythmic, moving, engaging and clear.
+The organisation, pacing, structure, and continuity of pictures and sound are rhythmic, moving, engaging, and clear.

 Acting